 Cons of being a Digital Nomad

-Self Discipline is a Must
+Self-Discipline is a Must

 This is where the concept of working smartly comes in again.
-So whilst sipping your Pina Colada by the side of the pool with your laptop, be careful.
+So, while you’re sipping your Pina Colada by the side of the pool with your laptop, be careful.

 If you can’t distinguish between the two, it may just catch up with you.
 You could begin to feel like a slave to your laptop or smartphone.